-On Friday, April 17, FBLA-PBL announced the decisions made by the Board of Directors as it relates to the 2020 National Leadership Conference (NLC): to cancel the in-person gathering in Salt Lake City, and to launch an online national leadership experience to include national officer elections, competitive events, and leadership development.
+In December 2020, FBLA-PBL announced the decisions made by the Board of Directors as it relates to the 2021 National Leadership Conference (NLC): to cancel the in-person gathering in Anaheim, and to launch an online national leadership conference to include national officer elections, competitive events, engagement opportunities, and leadership development.

 We understand that additional questions relating to logistics, timelines, and processes may emerge.
 As soon as official information is available, we will update the event website as well as communicate via email and social media.

 This page will be updated in real-time with the most up-to-date information.